GSUSB Device Stack

 /*out_ep*/LibXR::USB::Endpoint::EPNumber::EP_AUTO);

-On the host side (Linux), the device is typically enumerated by the gs_usb driver as a SocketCAN interface (e.g., can0).
-You can then use ip link set can0 up type can bitrate ... or tools such as cansend/candump for transmission and reception.
+On Linux, the device is typically enumerated by the gs_usb driver as a SocketCAN interface (e.g., can0).
+You can then use ip link set can0 up type can bitrate ... or tools like cansend/candump for transmit/receive.